dfinity/exchange-rate-canister/src/monitor-canister/README.md

 # Monitor Canister

-The monitor canister is used collect rates over a period of time.
+The monitor canister is used to collect rates over a period of time.

 ## Install